-Administrative Disclosures: Iowa Code §228.5 allows disclosure of mental health information to employees of agents of the facility in which the individual is receiving services.
-In addition, mental
+Administrative Disclosures: lowa Code §228.5 allows disclosure of mental health information to employees of agents of the facility in which the individual is receiving services.
+In addition, mental health information may be disclosed to other providers if it facilitates the provision of administrative and professional services to the client.
+Administrative information may be disclosed for fee collection; scientific and date research; management audits, and program evaluations.